mattmotoki/mattmotoki.github.io/_art/light-rain.md

 ---

 ## Technical Implementation
-This piece was inspired by [Marius Watz’s Blocker series](https://mariuswatz.com/2010/04/22/blocker/).
+This piece was inspired by <a href="https://mariuswatz.com/2010/04/22/blocker/" target="_blank">Marius Watz’s Blocker series</a>.
 The code draws semi-transparent rectangles with colors and positions determined by Perlin noise.
 The final color palette is a blend from separate noise patterns.

 ```r
 library(ambient)